Richard Sherlock (priest): Early life

-Winwick and the connection with Charles Stanley, 8th Earl of Derby
+Winwick and the connection with the Earl of Derby

-In or about 1658 Sherlock was introduced by Bindloss to Charles Stanley, 8th Earl of Derby, who appointed him his chaplain at Lathom.
+In or about 1658 Sherlock was introduced by Bindlosse to Charles Stanley, 8th Earl of Derby, who appointed him his chaplain at Lathom House.
 At the Restoration he was placed by the earl on a commission for the settlement of all matters ecclesiastical and civil in the Isle of Man.
-He fulfilled his part of this task 'to the entire satisfaction of the lord and people of that island', and returned to Latham.
+He fulfilled his part of this task 'to the entire satisfaction of the lord and people of that island', and returned to Lathom.
 In 1660 he was nominated to the rich rectory of Winwick in Lancashire, but, through a dispute as to the patronage, he did not get full possession of it till 1662.
-Here he remained at St Oswald's Church for the rest of his life, ‘so constantly resident that, in an incumbency of nearly thirty years, he was scarcely absent from his benefice as many weeks; so constant a preacher that, though he entertained three curates in his own houses, he rarely devolved that duty upon any of them; such a lover of monarchy that he never shaved his beard after the murder of Charles I; so frugal in his personal habits that the stipend of one of his curates would have provided for him; and so charitable that, out of one of the best benefices in England, he scarcely left behind him one year's income, and that for the most part to pious uses’.
-He exhibited so much zeal for the church of England that he was ‘accounted by precise persons popishly affected’.
+He remained at St Oswald's Church, Winwick for the rest of his life, ‘so constantly resident that, in an incumbency of nearly thirty years, he was scarcely absent from his benefice as many weeks; so constant a preacher that, though he entertained three curates in his own houses, he rarely devolved that duty upon any of them; such a lover of monarchy that he never shaved his beard after the murder of Charles I; so frugal in his personal habits that the stipend of one of his curates would have provided for him; and so charitable that, out of one of the best benefices in England, he scarcely left behind him one year's income, and that for the most part to pious uses’.
+He exhibited so much zeal for the Church of England that he was ‘accounted by precise persons popishly affected’.
 His fidelity to the Anglican church is clearly evidenced by his works.

 Remaining unmarried, his rectory became a kind of training-school for young clergymen, among whom was his own nephew, Thomas Wilson, afterwards bishop of Sodor and Man.
 Sherlock, who proceeded Doctor of Divinity (DD) at Dublin in 1660, died at Winwick on 20 June 1689, and was buried in his parish church.
 In his will he left bequests to the poor of several of the parishes with which he had been connected.